tfr42/deegree-docker/deegree-webapp-tomcat/README.md

 Access
 ------
 open http://localhost:8080/deegree-webservices
-when running docker on OS X or Windows with boot2docker then check the IP with
+when running docker on OS X or Windows with docker-machine then check the IP with

-    % boot2docker ip
+    % docker-machine ip <DOCKER_VM_NAME>

 and run: